The Religious System of the Amazulu: Summary of The Religious System of the Amazulu

 The Religious System of the Amazulu is a nonfiction book that was written in a question and answer format.
 This book explains the beliefs, tradition, and culture of the Amazulu people.
-It is divided into 4 parts, the Unklunkulu, Amathonga, Izinyanga Zokubula, and Abatakato.
-This book do those not contain any sacred narratives, transcription of ceremonies or anything related to the sort.
+It is divided into 4 parts, the Unkulunkulu, Amathonga, Izinyanga Zokubhula, and Abathakathi.
+This book does not contain any sacred narratives, transcription of ceremonies or anything related to the sort.
 It contains primarily an explanation of concepts that Callaway was interested in.
 The Unkulunkulu focuses on the Unkulunkulu itself and the creation story from the perspective of the Zulu people.
 The Amathonga talks about the tradition of ancestral worship.
 The Izinyanga section focuses on traditional diviners.
-Lastly, the Zokubula is about Zulu’s medical magic and witchcraft remedy.
+Lastly, the Zokubhula is about Zulu’s medical magic and witchcraft remedy.

 Unkulunkulu

 There had been many interpretations of the word Unkulunkulu.
 The American missionaries interpret this word as “God”.
 Reverend Owen and George Champion stated that the word is referred to Ancient Chief.
 From Callaway’s independent investigation, he described that the term itself was challenging and enlightening.
 In 1870, he said that the Unkulunkulu was a word coined from the Gardiner, not the Zulu origins.
 He stated that the term Unkulunkulu expresses antiquity, age, the old-old one, the great-great-grandfather.
-Amuzulu people believe that Unkulunkulu was the first ancestor, a being who is neither immortal or eternal.
+AmuZulu people believe that Unkulunkulu was the first ancestor, a being who is neither immortal or eternal.
 Unkulunkulu is also known as the parents of all Zulu people.
 They believe that he was the one who taught them how to hunt, make fire, and grow food.
 Not only the Unkulunkulu, but the first men are also given other names which are Umvelinqangi and Uthlanga.
 These 3 words expressed different aspects of Unkulunkulu in Zulu's belief.
-The Amazulu people also believe in the existence of the Amatongo, who are the spirits of ancestors given by Unkulunkulu to guide the people.
+The Amazulu people also believe in the existence of the Amathongo, who are the spirits of ancestors given by Unkulunkulu to guide the people.

-Amathonga
+Amathongo

 The Amathonga is the chapter that focuses on ancestral worship.
-The Amazulu people believe that they possessed Amathonga ever since they were born.
-The Amathonga are the ones who will help guide them in their life.
-In every battle that the Zulu people face, they should be assisted with the Amathonga.
-Those who died during the battle will then be transformed into Amathonga.
-Those who survived were to follow a tradition, where they need to sacrifice cattle to the Amathonga.
-They will then need to pour the gall of their sacrifices to their body while saying “Let the Amathonga be bright and white and not dark that they may save us on another occasion”.
-This is how the Amazulu people will show their respect and gratitude to the Amathonga.
+The Zulu people believe that they possessed Amathongo ever since they were born.
+The Amathongo are the ones who will help guide them in their life.
+In every battle that the Zulu people face, they are assisted by Amathongo.
+Those who died during the battle will then be transformed into Amathongo.
+Those who survived were to follow a tradition, where they need to sacrifice cattle to the Amathongo.
+They will then need to pour the gall of their sacrifices to their body while saying “Let the Amathongo be bright and white and not dark that they may save us on another occasion”.
+This is how the Amazulu people will show their respect and gratitude to the Amathongo.